HT Cables Replacement

 - Scan the computer system in the car for codes.

-- Inspect HT cables (look for white spots).
+- Inspect ignition cables (look for white spots).

 - Ohm test on individual cables.